Problem Solving Resource Guide

 Formal Conflict Resolution

-the University provides for a formal review procedure as part of the resolution process.
+It is the intent of the University to encourage and facilitate informal resolution of employee complaints.
+However, when differences in views cannot be informally resolved, the University provides for a formal review procedure as part of the resolution process.

 Staff Grievance Procedure

 The Staff Grievance Procedure may be used by an eligible employee to bring a grievance about:

 - an action or decision that is inconsistent with a specific University rule, regulation or policy

 - a suspension, demotion, or other disciplinary action or actions

 - an involuntary termination (involuntary terminations do not include resignation or retirement).